-- Exchange Internshipfor Spring 2017.
+- Exchange Internshipfor Summer 2017.
 The Exchange (food hub) connects local farmers and food producers with commercial buyers (grocers, restaurants, schools, hospitals, individuals buying in bulk, etc.), and offers growers and food producers with a variety of business-related workshops.
 For more information on this opportunity, click here.

-- Hunter Park GardenHouse Internship for Spring 2017.
+- Hunter Park GardenHouse Internship for Summer 2017.
 The GardenHouse serves as a demonstration site and hub for year-round garden education.
 Neighbors volunteer to grow food, flowers, and community; and youth develop job and life skills in service to the neighborhood.
 For more information, click here.